MichalOpoka/ecfr/cfr/title-14-Aeronautics-Space/chapter-I-Federal-Aviation-Administration-Department-Transportation/subchapter-H-Schools-Other-Certificated-Agencies/part-141-Pilot-Schools/subpart-B-Personnel-Aircraft-Facilities-Requirements/section-141.37.md

 (iv) Pass a proficiency test, given by the chief instructor or assistant chief instructor, on the flight procedures and maneuvers of the approved training course for the designation sought.

-(3) For checks and tests that relate to ground training, the person must -
+(3) For checks and tests that relate to ground training, the person must—

 (i) Meet the requirements in paragraph (a)(1) of this section;